pratheeksh/Deep-Image-Search-Engine/README.md

 See data/test for a toy dataset of ~600 examples.
 See data/biggertest for a toy dataset of 2.5k examples.
 This larger dataset fixes the missing title in the metadata in the original toy dataset.
 Dataset consists of
 * Images
 * Metadata
-* Images as a numpy matrix
-* Image features as a numpy matrix
+* Image features stored as a dictionary `doc id: feature vec`
-    - Option to store and compare multiple the results of multiple feature extractors
+* Image index shards for storing the image feature vectors in KD trees
 * Doc shards for storing the document data
-* Index shards for storing the text indices
+* Text index shards for storing the text indices
-* Trees for storing the image features

 ## How to build the full dataset